Maryamsana-1998/brevitas/README.md

 *Brevitas is currently under active development and to be considered in alpha stage.
 APIs might and probably will change.
 Documentation, examples, and pretrained models will be progressively released.*

+A training script for the QuantLenet network has been introduced, named as quant_train and soon generic training scripts will be introduced too.

 ## Requirements
 * [Pytorch](https://pytorch.org) >= 1.1.0